openstack-infra/zuul/doc/source/launchers.rst

 comment-added events):

 **ZUUL_BRANCH**
-  The target branch for the change that triggered this build **ZUUL_CHANGE**
+  The target branch for the change that triggered this build.
+**ZUUL_CHANGE**
-  The Gerrit change ID for the change that triggered this build **ZUUL_CHANGE_IDS**
+  The Gerrit change ID for the change that triggered this build.
+**ZUUL_CHANGE_IDS**
-  All of the Gerrit change IDs that are included in this build (useful when the DependentPipelineManager combines changes for testing) **ZUUL_PATCHSET**
+  All of the Gerrit change IDs that are included in this build (useful when the DependentPipelineManager combines changes for testing).
+**ZUUL_PATCHSET**
-  The Gerrit patchset number for the change that triggered this build
+  The Gerrit patchset number for the change that triggered this build.

 The following additional parameters will only be provided for post-merge (ref-updated) builds:

 **ZUUL_OLDREV**
-  The SHA1 of the old revision at this ref (recall the ref name is in ZUUL_REF)
+  The SHA1 of the old revision at this ref (recall the ref name is in ZUUL_REF).
 **ZUUL_NEWREV**
-  The SHA1 of the new revision at this ref (recall the ref name is in ZUUL_REF)
+  The SHA1 of the new revision at this ref (recall the ref name is in ZUUL_REF).
 **ZUUL_SHORT_OLDREV**
-  The shortened (7 character) SHA1 of the old revision **ZUUL_SHORT_NEWREV**
+  The shortened (7 character) SHA1 of the old revision.
+**ZUUL_SHORT_NEWREV**
-  The shortened (7 character) SHA1 of the new revision
+  The shortened (7 character) SHA1 of the new revision.

 In order to test the correct build, configure the Jenkins Git SCM plugin as follows::